peritext/peritext/specification/sections/doc-rcc_model.md

 On-the-fly contextualizers are un-named contextualizers that just attach some extra info to the default contextualization params.

-On-the-fly have **no explicit citeKey** even if they are given one by Modulo engine.
+On-the-fly have **no explicit citeKey** even if they are given one by Peritext engine.
 All the default params are applied if not specified otherwise.

 Example of an on-the-fly contextualizer, specified inline in ``content.md`` just after the contextualization assertion :